New here? Make sure you visit our Introduction to First Piano Lessons before you start!

 Using the Cats – Dogs game as a way to find middle C, place the Right Hand on CDEFG with the fingers 1- 5.
 Ask the child to play each note with each finger and repeat it 3 times – call this exercise Up And Down The Escalator.
 Explain that 4s and 5s are usually weak, because they are normally a bit lazy and never really do anything on their own – so that is why it is difficult at first, but just like riding a bike or learning to write your name, practise will always help!
 Repeat this exercise with the Left Hand, with the 1 (thumb) on middle C and the fingers going down in steps the opposite way.

-* The fingers should be curved over the notes, as if holding a small ball or apple – difficult at first, as weaker fingers will be harder to control.
+- The fingers should be curved over the notes, as if holding a small ball or apple.
+This is difficult at first, as weaker fingers will be harder to control.

-* Make sure each note is released as you play the next (children often tend to hold two or three notes down through lack of control, so point this out)
+- Make sure each note is released as you play the next.
+Children often tend to hold two or three notes down through lack of control at first.

-* Try not to let the hand collapse downwards and rest on the keys. this needs gentle reminders , and reassure that the more you do it the easier it gets!
+- Try not to let the hand collapse downwards and rest on the keys.
+This will need gentle reminders.
+Reassure that the more you do it the easier it gets!

-*This can be practiced anywhere, you don’t need to be at the piano, you can practise on your leg, in the car, or at the table and you’ll find it easy in no time!
+- This exercise can be practiced anywhere, you don’t need to be at the piano.
+You can practise on your leg, in the car, or at the table and you’ll find it easy in no time!

 Don’t miss the rest of the First Piano Lesson series:

 Check out our First Piano Lessons eBook for lots of fun piano beginner’s resources & support!